ebzzry/barf/README.md

 This utility provides a single `nix` binary for managing your Nixpkgs and NixOS installation.
 It makes it easier, at least for me, instead of memorizing many commands with different interfaces.

-For the lazy and impatient, the latest version can be found [here](https://github.com/ebzzry/nix-lisp/releases/download/v0.0.1/nix).
-Just drop this file in your `PATH`, and off you go.
-Only Linux x86-64 binaries, for now.
-You still need the the items in [system dependencies](#systemdependencies), for the program to work.
-If you want to build it yourself, read the [Dependencies](#dependencies) and [Installation](#installation) sections below.

 This program was salvaged from [ebzzry/scripts](https://github.com/ebzzry/scripts), turning it into a repository of its own, to make it easier to distribute.
 In this document, the `$` symbol represents the user prompt, while the `*` symbol represents the lisp prompt.